 Elections for Council Members are held every two years.
 Term of office for the Mayor is two years, and four years for Council Members.
 Elections for Mayor and Council are held on Election Day, the first Tuesday in November (see Rockingham County Voter Registrar for additional information).
-The voting precinct for Town of Dayton residents is located in the Assembly Room at the Dayton Municipal Building (Mason Street entrance at the flagpole) for all elections.
+The voting precinct for Town of Dayton residents is located in the Council Chambers of the Dayton Municipal Building (enter from Parking Lot off of Eastview Street) for all elections.

 Payment and Deposits for Utility Charges